DebanjanaKar/Covid19_FakeNews_Detection/README.md

        <img width="350" alt="mono_result" src="https://github.com/DebanjanaKar/Covid19_FakeNews_Detection/blob/master/images/mono_results.png">
         <img width="350" alt="multi_result" src="https://github.com/DebanjanaKar/Covid19_FakeNews_Detection/blob/master/images/multi_results.png">
     </p>

-## Usage :

-Each of the folders are equipped with detailed READMEs on how to run the scripts.

-- For dataset, refer to the `data` folder
-- To scrape and annotate more dataset, refer to `scraping_tools` folder (We encourage extending the dataset to accomadate more annotations in languages explored and unexplored in this work)
-- For the transformer based classifiers, refer to the `transformer_classifiers` folder
-- For ML based models and GUI implementation, refer to the `GUI_MLModels` folder

 ## Graphical User Interface (GUI):
 We design a simple static HTML page to obtain the tweet id/URL, as user input, and detect if the tweet is real or fake.
 Though our monolingual English classifier gave the best performance, even by beating the SOTA, we choose the multi-lingual classifier for its wider application.
 Some of the snapshots of our demo is shown below: